jakelindner/Power_Query_Financial_Import/README.md

 The user can now create Pivot tables based on the table created by Power Query.
 In the future, when the data is updated/new files are uploaded, the table and the pivot table will refresh.

 In this example, a pivot table has a custom column that calculates =CHARGE_OFF_AMT-TOTAL_PAYED.
 This calculates how much money is owed per year of CHARGE_OFF, allowing the viewer to determine where the most money will be earned and the loan age.
 Paired with the Pivot Chart, it gives a visual representation of the pivot table.
-_This project is designed to teach specifically Power Automate; please refer to other study material for Pivot Tables & Pivot Charts._
+_This project is designed to teach specifically Power Query; please refer to other study material for Pivot Tables & Pivot Charts._

 # Summary
 Power Query is a data transformation and data preparation engine.
 It comes with a graphical interface for getting data from sources and a Power Query Editor for applying transformations.